viasmo1/edem-airflow-practise/README.md

 - Find a way to better organize and visualize the DAG (TIP: use task groups)
 - Add DAG documentation with a brief explanation of what the DAG does

+- Run the DAG `branch_debug`.
+What do you see?
+Try to debug it.
+- Explain DAG `explain_dag`:
+  - What happens if the `transform` task fails?
+  - What happens if the `load` task is skipped?
+Will the complete notification still run?
+- Analyse DAG `dag_refactor`.
+How do you think it can be improved?
+(TIP: refactor)

 ### ETL practise: WordPress

 - We want to save in a JSON file the posts of a WordPress website.
 How can we do that?